 Phinazee Walker and his brother, the late Frank Walker, both attended Boggs Academy.
 Frank graduated from Boggs in 1928 as valedictorian of his class.
 Phinazee, who was younger, attended Boggs from 1927 to 1934, but did not graduate.
 He and a third brother, Albert Walker, reside in Philadelphia, Pennsylvania.

 Today, the campus of Boggs Academy has been converted to the Boggs Rural Life Center through an agreement, “A Covenant Between Boggs Rural Life Center, Inc. and the Presbyterian Church (U.S.A.).”
 Under this agreement, the mission of the center is to implement a wide variety of human and community development projects over a twenty county target area.
-The center, in partnership with local and national organizations, is conducting conferences and retreats, providing health screenings, prenatal and nutritional counseling, and is working with area school systems and several state institutions of higher education.
-The center is managed by a twenty-nine member board of directors and is administered by an executive director.”
+The center, in partnership with local and national organizations, is conducting conferences and retreats, providing health screenings, prenatal and nutritional counseling, and is working with area school systems and several state institutions of higher education.”